Difference-in-Differences Designs: A Practitioner's Guide: Medicaid and mortality: The running example

-Several recent papers study the effect of ACA Medicaid expansion on mortality rates for lower-income adults who are most likely to gain insurance through Medicaid. \citet{miller2021medicaid} and \citet{wyse2024} use simple DiD methods to provide credible evidence that Medicaid reduced adult mortality rates for targeted sub-populations.
-Unfortunately, their analyses require restricted links between income and mortality data, which are important to overcome the low statistical power in studies using aggregate mortality data \citep{black2022simulated}.
+Several recent papers study the effect of ACA Medicaid expansion on mortality rates for lower-income adults, who are most likely to gain insurance through Medicaid. \citet{miller2021medicaid} and \citet{wyse2024} use simple DiD methods to provide evidence that Medicaid reduced adult mortality rates for targeted sub-populations.
+Unfortunately, their analyses require restricted links between income and mortality data, which are important for overcoming the low statistical power in studies using aggregate mortality data \citep{black2022simulated}.
 Our goal is to pursue a replicable and shareable example based on a related analysis by \citet{Borgschulte2020}.
 They use a sophisticated strategy to select and use covariates in a weighted TWFE regression using restricted access data, and find that Medicaid expansion reduced aggregate county-level mortality rates.
-We use only publicly available data, which allows us to share a fully-reproducible replication package, and consider only a handful of intuitive demographic and economic covariates sufficient to illustrate several practical challenges that can arise with DiD.
+We use publicly available data, which we include in a fully-reproducible replication package, and consider only a handful of intuitive demographic and economic covariates sufficient to illustrate several practical challenges that can arise with DiD.
 This empirical exercise is meant solely to illustrate how to tackle several common features of DiD designs.
 The results are pedagogical in spirit and do not represent the best possible estimates of Medicaid’s effect on adult mortality.